fongelias/learn-cpp/README.md

 you can choose to use a makefile, which describes how to build the executable

 `g++` is a linux binary that can be used to compile source code on the cli.
-You can compile a file like this: `g++ -pedantic-errors [source.cpp] -o [executable]`.
+You can compile a file like this: `g++ -pedantic-errors [source.cpp] -o [executable]`. `[source.cpp]` should be a whitespace delimited list of relevant files to be linked.
 The `-pedantic-errors` flag removes compiler exetnsions so that your compiler will enforce c++ standards.

 addition of the `-Werror` flag will show all warnings as errors.